 Bodily annihilation by death, disease or injury is a constant anxiety throughout history and it is often conflated with social annihilation through shaming, bullying or ostracisation.
 This insight is captured succinctly in Leah Clements’ film, To Not Follow Under, which for me was the standout work of the exhibition.
 It parallels the phenomena of anxiety and deep sea diving by referencing the siren call that they can both snare us with.
 What the current mental health debate skates over is that we are often ambivalent about the sensations associated with anxiety.
 Paradoxically the source of our anxiety may be attractive or even addictive.
 It can also be the path to peace and solace.

 These ambiguities are perfectly captured in the film.
 Its commentary and imagery features a deep sea diver who describes the siren call they experience in the depths of the ocean.
 The anxiety they feel is translated into a seductive call to go deeper into the danger zone where the risks of annihilation escalate.
 Peacefully drifting into death becomes attractive.

 In another of the film’s sections a decompression chamber is the setting for a distressed psychiatric patient being reassured by a counsellor.
 The mental and physical depths both have their dangers.
 We observe the counsellor offering wordless but eloquent non verbal support but the accompanying voice-over allows the counsellor to express their reticence about “getting in too deep” with those in the grip of suicidal feelings.
-The siren call of empathy is a danger all counsellors recognise.
+The siren call of empathy is a danger anyone offering psychological support can recognise.